 Mulching is particularly important in northern New Mexico because of our dry climate and intense sunlight.
-Made from a variety plant materials, mulches provide a protective covering for the soil around trees, shrubs and in flower beds that helps moderate seasonal temperature extremes.
+Made from a variety of plant materials, mulches provide a protective covering for the soil around trees, shrubs and in flower beds that helps moderate seasonal temperature extremes.
 More importantly they reduce water loss due to evaporation.

 Other benefits of mulching include reducing weeds, adding valuable organic matter back into the soil, and creating a better growing environment for roots.

-There different kinds of mulches and each situation requires varying quantities.
+There are different kinds of mulches and each situation requires varying quantities.
 Here are some basic guidelines for applying mulch:

 - For best results, maintain mulch at the depths recommended on the package.